Ajmak9/wuom/README.md

 It makes structures, relationships, dependencies, and contradictions legible within a complex field.

 If difficulty appears, it belongs to the field being observed, not to the tool itself.
+WUOM does not create those conditions; it makes them legible.

 WUOM is independent from any specific software.

 ## Structure